Non-equispaced B-spline wavelets: B-splines and multiresolution

 has a derivative equal to

 where $\widetilde{r}' = 1 - \mathrm{rem}(\widetilde{p}/2)$.

-From Theorem \ref{thm:piecewisepolynomial}, it is obvious that all polynomials of degree $\widetilde{p}-1$ on $I_j$ are spanned by $\{\varphi_{j,k}^{\left[\widetilde{p}\right]}|k = 0,\ldots,n_j\}$, with an expansion as in (\ref{eq:expansionBsplinebasis}).
-In the search for a refinement relation for B-splines, an important role will be played by the decomposition of the polynomials $x^q$ of degrees $q=0,\ldots,\widetilde{p}-1$.
-For $q=0$, Definition \ref{def:Bspline} allows us to conclude that the basis functions are normalised so that
+In the search for a refinement relation for B-splines, an important role will be played by the decomposition of the power functions $x^q$ of degrees $q=0,\ldots,\widetilde{p}-1$. \begin{longversion} For $q=0$, Definition \ref{def:Bspline} allows us to conclude that the basis functions are normalised so that